almccon/dcbuildings/README.md

 Bellingham, Washington building and address import
 ==============================

-This repository is based on the [DC buildings import](https://github.com/osmlab/dcbuildings/).
-There will be many references to DC that have not been switched over yet.
+This repository is based on the [DC buildings import](https://github.com/osmlab/dcbuildings/) and the later [LA buildings import](https://github.com/osmlab/labuildings/).
+There may be some references to DC or LA that have not been switched over yet.

 **[Work in progress, do not use for import yet](https://github.com/almccon/bellingham-wa-buildings/issues)**